-All employees were given the opportunity to nominate their colleagues and the winners were chosen by our carefully appointed selection committee.
-The five winners were announced at our Celebrating Our People Townhall that took place in late November.
+Now an annual program, all employees are given the opportunity to nominate their colleagues and the winners are chosen by our carefully appointed selection committee.
+The five winners are announced at our annual 'Celebrating Our People' Townhall that takes place in late November.